MN4444/govigedit-docs/docs/getting-started.md

 Create a Giant spawn position and Warrior spawn position.
 These can be found in `Assets/Davigo/Common/Prefabs`.

 We'll also need a killzone so the warrior respawns when they fall off.
 This can be found in `Assets/Govidad/Govigedit/Package/Prefabs`.
+But don't make the killzone too small as it can lead to issues later down the line

 Finally, we'll need a GameObject with the `MapSettingsComponent` on it.
 You can find an example prefab in `Assets/Govidad/Govigedit/Package/Prefabs`.
 In said `MapSettingsComponent`, you can find fields for the map's name, description, the author, as well as a preview image.